Impact

 0%

-average attendance rate of post-secondary students receiving advising services
+average attendance rate of LEAP students enrolled in post-secondary advising freshman year

 0%